uoForms/MyPHR/README.md

 ## Alerts

-This page is hard coded now because there is no corresponding endpoint for it currently on api side.
+Since there is no corresponding endpoint for alerts currently on api side.
+The text of the page is hard coded, and the date are called from a mock api.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).